The Health Benefits Of Extra Virgin Olive Oil

 Once you swallow your food, your body takes over by secreting acids and other compounds that help break down the food and transports the nutrients it contains throughout your body.
-According to M. Carmen Ramirez-Tortosa and Parveen Yaqoob, authors of “Olive Oil and Health,” olive oil encourages the production of peptides, which support healthy digestion and aid in nutrient absorption.
+According to M. Carmen Ramirez-Tortosa and Parveen Yaqoob, authors of “Olive Oil and Health,” extra virgin olive oil encourages the production of peptides, which support healthy digestion and aid in nutrient absorption.
 Regular consumption of olive oil will keep your gut working efficiently by taking what it needs for good health and eliminating the rest in your waste.

 Extra virgin olive oil & the stomach

 Eating quickly, as well as eating high-fat foods, can cause gastric reflux, or heartburn.
 Heartburn is characterized by a burning sensation in your stomach, throat or esophagus due to a high concentration of acid from your body attempting to digest these unhealthy types of food.
-A study published in the 2004 issue of “Gracas y Aceites,” a journal that focuses on the roles of fat and oils in the human diet, notes in that olive oil may reduce the secretion of gastric acid.
+A study published in the 2004 issue of “Gracas y Aceites,” a journal that focuses on the roles of fat and oils in the human diet, notes in that extra virgin olive oil may reduce the secretion of gastric acid.

 Extra virgin olive oil & the hepatic-biliary system

-One of the effects of olive oil on the hepato-biliary system or a healthy digestive system is that it is a cholagogue, ensuring optimal bile drainage and full emptying of the gall bladder.
+One of the effects of extra virgin olive oil on the hepato-biliary system or a healthy digestive system is that it is a cholagogue, ensuring optimal bile drainage and full emptying of the gall bladder.
 Another effect is that it is cholecystokinetic, i.e. it stimulates the contraction of the gall bladder, which is extremely helpful in the treatment and prevention of disorders of the bile ducts.
 It stimulates the synthesis of bile salts in the liver and it increases the amount of cholesterol excreted by the liver.

-In short, owing to its beneficial effect on the muscle tone and activity of the gall bladder, olive oil stimulates the digestion of lipids, because they are emulsified by the bile, and it prevents the onset of gallstones.
+In short, owing to its beneficial effect on the muscle tone and activity of the gall bladder, extra virgin olive oil stimulates the digestion of lipids, because they are emulsified by the bile, and it prevents the onset of gallstones.
 This points to a healthy digestive system.

 Extra Virgin Olive Oil & The Pancreas

 Your pancreas is often an overlooked part of the digestive system, but it is essential for hormone production and for producing enzymes the small intestine needs to digest your food.
-Olive oil is particularly beneficial to your pancreas because it only requires your pancreas to produce a small amount of digestive enzymes, which means that it is working less, reports the before mentioned study in “Gracas y Aceites.”
+Extra virgin olive oil is particularly beneficial to your pancreas because it only requires your pancreas to produce a small amount of digestive enzymes, which means that it is working less, reports the before mentioned study in “Gracas y Aceites.”
 This benefits your pancreas by keeping it strong and healthy.
-The June 2000 issue of the “Journal of Epidemiology and Community Health” adds that olive oil may also offer protection from pancreatic cancer.
+The June 2000 issue of the “Journal of Epidemiology and Community Health” adds that extra virgin olive oil may also offer protection from pancreatic cancer.

 Extra Virgin Olive Oil & The Intestines

 Your large and small intestines are essential for digesting your food and getting the nutrients throughout your body.
-Eating olive oil in place of less healthy oils can improve the efficiency of your intestines.
+Eating extra virgin olive oil in place of less healthy oils can improve the efficiency of your intestines.
 Olive oil also encourages your intestines to absorb more of the vitamins and minerals from the foods you eat, which makes it beneficial for individuals suffering from digestive disorders, reports the 2004 study in “Gracas y Aceites.”

-New research is also showing that polyphenols in olive oil may help balance the bacteria in our digestive tract; slowing the growth of unwanted bacteria.
+New research is also showing that polyphenols in extra virgin olive oil may help balance the bacteria in our digestive tract; slowing the growth of unwanted bacteria.
 On this list of polyphenols are: oleuropein, hydroxytyrosol, tyrosol and ligstroside.
 Some of these polyphenols are specifically able to inhibit the growth of the Helicobacter pylori bacterium; the bacterium that leads to stomach ulcers and other unwanted digestive problems.
 Yet another category of polyphenols called secoiridoids, continues to be a focus in research on prevention of digestive tract cancers.